vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vmc-aws.md

 - **Management Cluster -** A management cluster is the first element that you deploy when you create a Tanzu Kubernetes Grid instance.
 The management cluster is a Kubernetes cluster that performs the role of the primary management and operational center for the Tanzu Kubernetes Grid instance.
 The management cluster is purpose-built for operating the platform and managing the lifecycle of Tanzu Kubernetes clusters.
 - **Tanzu Kubernetes Cluster -** Tanzu Kubernetes clusters are the Kubernetes clusters in which your application workloads run.
 These clusters are also referred to as workload clusters.
 Tanzu Kubernetes clusters can run different versions of Kubernetes, depending on the needs of the applications they run.
 - **Shared Services Cluster -**  Each Tanzu Kubernetes Grid instance can have only one shared services cluster.
 You deploy this cluster only if you intend to deploy shared services such as Contour and Harbor.
-- **Cluster API -** Tanzu Kubernetes Grid functions through the creation of a Management Kubernetes cluster that houses [Cluster API](https://cluster-api.sigs.k8s.io/).
-The Cluster API then interacts with the infrastructure provider to service workload Kubernetes cluster lifecycle requests.
+- **ClusterClass API -** ClusterClass API - Tanzu Kubernetes Grid 2 functions through the creation of a management Kubernetes cluster which holds [ClusterClass API](https://kubernetes.io/blog/2021/10/08/capi-clusterclass-and-managed-topologies/).
+The ClusterClass API then interacts with the infrastructure provider to service workload Kubernetes cluster lifecycle requests.
+The earlier primitives of Tanzu Kubernetes Clusters will still exist for Tanzu Kubernetes Grid 1.X.
+A new feature has been introduced as a part of Cluster API called ClusterClass which reduces the need for redundant templating and enables powerful customization of clusters.
+The whole process for creating a cluster using ClusterClass is the same as before but with slightly different parameters.
 - **Tanzu Kubernetes Cluster Plans -** A cluster plan is a blueprint that describes the configuration with which to deploy a Tanzu Kubernetes cluster.
 It provides a set of configurable values that describe settings like the number of control plane machines, worker machines, VM types, and so on.

 The current release of Tanzu Kubernetes Grid provides two default templates, `dev` and `prod`.